-'Neglected' Wairoa town centre gets $6.1m to be revitalised
+New life to be breathed into 'neglected' Wairoa town centre with $6.1m from the Provincial Growth Fund

 A $6.1 million Government investment will transform burned and under-utilised buildings in Wairoa's town centre into a hub of business and tourism.

-A Rocket Lab education centre will be created, as well as a new visitor centre, sitting alongside start-up businesses and potentially food and beverage locations too.
+A Rocket Lab education centre will be created, as well as a new visitor centre, sitting alongside start-up businesses and potentially food and beverage locations.

 It's the town centre revitalisation that Mayor Craig Little says the community has needed for years and he said the announcement, out of the Provincial Growth Fund, was "huge".